iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/8sem/e1/advance_computer_aided_architectural_graphics.md

-## Syllabus - Advance Computer Aided Architectural Graphics

-**AR 765 04**

-**Course Objective:**

-* To introduce the study of Computer Aided Drafting (CAD) in relation to Architecture.
-* To foster belief in the feasibility of design through CAD.
-* To familiarize students with the range of graphic tools for conveying architectural concepts.
-* To equip students with tools used in the AEC industry for professional life.

-**Course Outline:**

 1. **Basic Modelling [6 Hours]**
    * A fundamental class in three-dimensional (3-D) computer aided design for Architecture.
    * Uses modeling technology with SketchUp as the primary software.